Reports: Seahawks to sign former All-Pro defensive tackle Damon ‘Snacks’ Harrison to practice squad

 Harrison has 11 career sacks — two in 15 games with the Lions last season — and is known more for his run-stopping prowess.
 But the Seahawks may be hoping he can add some pass rush from the inside as well as continue what has so far been a pretty good run defense for Seattle this season.

-Seattle’s overall defense, though, as Seattle ranks last in the NFL in points allowed at 476.76 per game.
+Seattle’s overall defense, though, as Seattle ranks last in the NFL in yards allowed at 476.76 per game.

+Seattle also brought in linebacker Mychal Kendricks on Tuesday.
+They also brought in linebacker Michael Divinity, who tweeted Wednesday morning that he signed with Seattle.

 Seattle has Jarran Reed and Poona Ford as its starting defensive tackles and has Bryan Mone and Anthony Rush behind them.

-The Seahawks have two openings on their practice squad this week, so Harrison will fill one of them.
-Players can be signed to the 53-player roster at any time, and as noted, if he’s eligible, he could also be elevated from the PS for Sunday’s game against Minnesota.
+The Seahawks have two openings on their practice squad this week, so Harrison will fill one of them, and it’s unclear if Divinity will fill the other.
+Players can be signed to the 53-player roster at any time, and as noted, if he’s eligible, Harrison could also be elevated from the PS for Sunday’s game against Minnesota.

 The Seahawks are off next week.